EMA Support Black Lives guide prepared by adviser, Dee Sanae:

 Message from the author, Dee Sanae:

 If you see BIPOC being treated unfairly.
 SPEAK UP!
 Do not be complicit with silence.
 It starts with the internal healing of old ideologies or stereotypes, taking action through our behavior, and getting involved with communities other than our own.
-And yes, don't forget to VOTE!
+And, don't forget to VOTE IN 2020!
 (For all local, state, and federal elections)

 We just sent you an email.
 Please click the link in the email to confirm your subscription!